GorgonzolaRex/wizardry-daphne-guide/docs/abyss-guides/bounties/bounties.md

             - These encounters are always against human enemies.
 There will often be a brief interaction when you encounter them where you will be offered the choice to fight or let them go.
             - Can never drop relics.

-??? note "Map Variations"
+    === "Map Variations"

         - Each time you Cursed Wheel outside of your current Abyss it can reset your map configuration.
 Fortunately, bounties with events (dialogue) are always fixed to their relative room location.
         - See the [Map Variations](../../mechanics/map-variations.md) page for details.
 If your map doesn't match what is shown below refer to the appropriate Dungeon Guide Abyss map to see other possible locations

 ### Bounties Summary Tables